CuyZ/Valinor/docs/pages/serialization/use-provided-normalizer-configurators.md

 ## Specifying date time normalization format

 By default, dates will be formatted using the RFC 3339 format.
-The `ConvertDateTime` configurator can be used to specify which format to use.
+The `NormalizeDateTimeFormat` configurator can be used to specify which format to use.

 This class can be used either as a configurator for global usage or as an attribute to target a specific property.